YongoDavid/Dashboard/README.md

 # Getting Started with Create React App
-This is a dashboard for a business organization. this application was built with react.
+This is a dashboard for a business organization. this application was built with react. i need to add more interactive componets to this appliication so it can have more functions.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).